AbdelrhmanEzzat/GCP-O231-FinalProject/README.md

    - Use Kubernetes Ingress or Load Balancer service to expose the web application to the external world.
    - Configure necessary DNS records if required.

-## Clean Up
+## Clean Up 🚮

 To avoid incurring charges, make sure to destroy the resources after testing and experimentation.
-Run `terraform destroy` in the `terraform/` directory to delete all created resources.
+Run `terraform destroy -var-file tf-dev.tfvars` in the `terraform/` directory to delete all created resources.

-**Note:** Ensure that you have the necessary authentication and permissions to perform these actions on Google Cloud Platform.

-Feel free to reach out if you have any questions or issues during the deployment process.
-Happy coding!